phuocchubeo123/SaPSI/README.md

 ## utils
 This directory contains a simple implementation of the field GF(128).
 This implementation naively does multiplication, so a lot of optimization (such as SIMD instructions) can be done here.

+## vole_f2k
+This directory includes all implementations for VOLE, used in the OPRF phase to generate ids for each miniuniverse.

 # Choosing parameters for LPN in VOLE extension
 We modify the published code of the following paper: https://eprint.iacr.org/2022/712.pdf.